Residential and Dining Services Policy

 The possession, use, manufacture, or distribution of alcohol except as expressly permitted by law or college policy is prohibited, as are public appearances on college premises while intoxicated.
 Alcoholic beverages may not, in any circumstance, be used, possessed, consumed by, or distributed to, any person under the legal age.

-Alcohol, including empty containers, is strictly prohibited in Substance Free and Freshman Housing for residents and guests.
+Alcohol, including empty containers, is strictly prohibited in Substance Free for residents and guests.
 Residents and guests of legal age may consume alcohol in other private apartment/units.
+Residents sharing a bedroom with someone under legal age may not possess or use alcohol in their room.
 Kegs are prohibited for any use.

 Alterations to Physical Space